Again (Janet Jackson song): Critical reception

 "Again" divided music critics.
-Despite calling it a "throwaway", Alex Henderson of AllMusic picked the song as a highlight from the album.
-Larry Flick from Billboard called it "a delicate ballad".
+Despite calling it a "throwaway", Alex Henderson of AllMusic named the song a highlight from the album.
+Larry Flick from Billboard magazine called it "a delicate ballad".
 He added, "Her evocative voice is swathed in grand piano lines and quasi-orchestral strings that will thrill ardent fans at top 40 radio.
 Melancholy lyrics are icing on a sweet musical cake that millions will want to taste."
-In a "classic track-by-track review", another editor, Andrew Hampp remarked, "By the time Jackson pleas at the song's close, seemingly choking back tears, "Cause I've fallen in love with you again," it's hard not to get misty even after countless listens."
+In a "classic track-by-track review", another Billboard editor, Andrew Hampp, remarked, "By the time Jackson pleas at the song's close, seemingly choking back tears, "Cause I've fallen in love with you again," it's hard not to get misty even after countless listens."
 Essence ranked "Again" as the number-four Greatest Break-up song of all-time.
 John Martinucci from the Gavin Report described it as "a tender love song that definitely tugs on the heart strings."
-James Masterton viewed it as "a slushy ballad" in his weekly UK chart commentary.
-Alan Jones from Music Week rated it four out of five, stating that "this fragile and fragrant ballad draws a sophisticated vocal performance from Jackson.
+In his weekly UK chart commentary, James Masterton viewed it as "a slushy ballad".
+Alan Jones from Music Week gave it a score of four out of five and named it Single of the Week, stating that "this fragile and fragrant ballad draws a sophisticated vocal performance from Jackson.
 With full orchestral accompaniment, it is sweet but not saccharine, and is likely to grow into a huge hit."
 Sal Cinquemani of Slant Magazine called it "the most treacly, saccharine ballad Janet has ever recorded, complete with the kind of teary breakdown one might expect from her brother."

 Chart performance

-"Again" was a success on the Billboard Hot 100 chart, reaching the top 40 in August 1993 and the top 10 in October 1993.
-The song topped the Billboard charts for two weeks, being certified platinum by the Recording Industry Association of America in December.
+"Again" was a success on the US Billboard Hot 100 chart, debuting in October 1993.
+The song topped the Billboard charts for two weeks in December 1993, being certified platinum by the Recording Industry Association of America.
 The song spent 15 weeks in the top 10, making it Jackson's longest running top-10 single.
-The song was also a success on other Billboard component charts, including the Top 40 Mainstream (peaking at number two), the Rhythmic Top 40 (number three), Adult Contemporary (number four), and Hot R&B Singles & Tracks (number seven).
+The song was also a number-one hit on the Cash Box Top 100 and a success on other Billboard component charts, including the Top 40 Mainstream (peaking at number two), the Rhythmic Top 40 (number three), Adult Contemporary (number four), and Hot R&B Singles & Tracks (number seven).
 In Canada, the song was also a success, reaching number two.
 In the United Kingdom, "Again" was a success, peaking at number six, becoming her sixth top-10 single.

 Elsewhere, the song peaked inside the top 20.
 In Australia, "Again" debuted at number 26, before peaking at number 19, four weeks later.
 In New Zealand, the song was even better, peaking at number 13, while in Sweden, the song was even higher, with a peak of number five after 11 weeks on the chart, becoming her highest charting-single there.